ClojureCivitas/clojurecivitas.github.io/README.md

 The goal is to create a database of resources for learning.
 See the [explorer](https://clojurecivitas.github.io/civitas/explorer.html).

+### Large data, slow calculations, private credentials

+You can render a `qmd` file locally (see preview instructions above).
+If you `git add -f site/my-ns/my-post.qmd`, it will prevent the source `src/my-ns/my-post.clj` file from executing in the publish process.
+Only you will run the code locally (where you have secrets and large files available).

+See [Some notebooks should only be run locally](https://clojurecivitas.github.io/scicloj/clay/skip_if_unchanged_example.html) for more detail.

 ## Design

 Align with Clojure's values: simplicity, community, and tooling that helps you think.